-8. Shop the meat sales at your local grocery store.
+7. Shop the meat sales at your local grocery stores.

-Know the sales cycles.
-Usually several times a year, Target offers a Free $5 gift card whenever you purchase $20 worth of meat or seafood – and you can pair that sale with coupons and Cartwheel offers to save more!
-Also, Whole Foods has offered in-app eCoupons, such as this previous $5 off $25 Meat Purchase eCoupon.
+Usually several times a year, Target offers a Free $5 gift card whenever you purchase $20 worth of meat or seafood – and you can pair that sale with coupons and Target Circle offers to save more!
+Also, Whole Foods has offered in-app eCoupons along with 10% off sale prices for Prime Members.

 Download your local store’s mobile app and link your loyalty card (like Kroger or Safeway).
 These grocers often offer personalized eCoupons valid for a discount off your total purchase that can be used toward your purchase of meats and lunchmeat.

-Take advantage of the services at the butcher shop.
-Grocers like Whole Foods will shuck, dry rub, marinade, peel, fillet, cube, and even cut up your meat for FREE.
+Grocers like Whole Foods will shuck, dry rub, marinate, peel, fillet, cube, and even cut up your meat for FREE.
 Just place your request as you arrive at the store and tackle your shopping (better yet, call ahead when you’re on your way so they have time to prep).